BogTheMudWing/Blip/README.md

 This mod is not yet ready for use, but if you really want to try it, you can close the repository and build it yourself.
 You can run the command `./gradlew runClient` to build the mod and test it in-game.

+If you're feeling bold, you can download the latest nightly build [here](https://nightly.link/BogTheMudWing/Blip/workflows/build/main/Artifacts.zip). **This is the active development version, not a stable release.**